mcogswell/mcogswell.github.com/vis_blog/index.md

     an order (e.g., neuron 5 is greater than neuron 88), but no such ordering of neurons in the same layer exists.

+[^saturate]: This tends to saturate visualizations, especially as they
+    grow further from the root activation.
+I couldn't find simple rule that consistently prevented saturating, but I found the saturated versions still work work well enough.
+    Let me know if you come up with something.